maxjohnsoon/arch-installation/index.md

 ### VMware Fusion Set Up
 I first started with downloading the arch linux torrent file and used bittorrent to convert the torrent file into a .iso file.
 For this installation of Arch Linux, I used VMWare Fusion to download Arch Linux on a virtual machine.
 When first setting up, I selected the version “Other Linux 5.x and later kernel 64 bit”, specified UEFI for the boot firmware, set ram to 2GB, and set the hard drive space to 20GB.

 Once this was set, I loaded it into Arch.
-I first checked to see if there was an internet connection and set the time to mt timezone
+I first checked to see if there was an internet connection and set the time to my timezone
 ```markdown
 ping Google.com
 timedatectl set-timezone America/Chicago